 - Will you downsize or even live overseas?

 - How will you stay fit and healthy?

 - Who will make decisions for you if you cannot care for yourself?

 - When will you take Social Security?

 - How much income will you need and how much will you have?

 - Are you prepared for the next stock market correction?

 This is not a time for do-it-yourself or trial-and-error solutions.
 It’s time to get smart, to get support and to create a personal retirement plan for the next chapter of your life.

 To help you understand ways to generate income and when to take Social Security, I invite you to pick up my free guide: 3 Smart Strategies to Maximize Your Retirement Income.
 Let’s explore how you will create the income and lifestyle you need, so you can thrive in your 3rd Act!
 Come learn more at www.katanaabbott.com.

-Katana Abbott, CFP®, is a Midlife Millionaire® Coach, founder of the Smart Women Companies, and the host Smart Women Talk with over a million subscribers.
-For over 30 years, Katana has shown women how to take charge of their life and finances and believes it’s never too early to plan for expected and unexpected events like retirement, encore careers, moving abroad, or preparing for long-term care.
+Katana Abbott, CFP®, is a Retirement Income Coach and Certified Social Security Claiming Specialist, founder of the Midlife Millionaire® Solution, and the host of Smart Women Talk.
+For over 35 years, Katana has helped baby boomers plan for retirement, including how to create lifetime income, how to optimize their Social Security benefits, launch an encore career and prepare for long-term care.
 She has written several books, created a financial literacy course, and is a popular speaker.
-Katana has been honored by NAWBO as one of Detroit’s Top 10 Business Women, receiving the Breakthrough Award.
-To download her new retirement guide, Three Smart Strategies to Maximize Your Retirement Income visit www.katanaabbott.com
+Katana has been honored by NAWBO as one of Detroit’s Top 10 Businesswomen, receiving the Breakthrough Award.
+To download her new retirement guide, Three Smart Strategies to Maximize Your Retirement Income, visit www.katanaabbott.com